ceetaro/Suitkaise/suitkaise/fdl/concept/fdl_concept.md

 **All commands are prefaced by a `/` as well.**

 **PERFORMANCE ARCHITECTURE:**
-- Uses **hybrid approach**: Rich for static elements (Panels, Themes), custom implementations for performance-critical components
-- **FDL Format system**: 52x faster than Rich Style, only 3x slower than direct ANSI when cached
 - **Thread-safe design**: Custom progress bars, spinners, and tables avoid Rich's threading bottlenecks
 - **Batched updates**: Progress bars use submitted updates with smooth animation
 - **Cached terminal detection**: Terminal width/capabilities detected once at startup